 Upon every delivery of distilled spirits by a licensed wholesaler to a licensed retailer, an invoice in triplicate shall be prepared, showing the quantities and brands of distilled spirits delivered together with the price thereof and the tax collected on the distilled spirits.
 The original copy of such invoice shall be delivered by the wholesaler to the retailer simultaneously with each such delivery.
 The wholesaler shall retain the second copy of the invoice and shall keep it for a period of 12 months.
 The wholesaler shall keep such invoices for one year after the date of the invoices, and during the year such invoices shall be made available for inspection by authorized city representatives.
 If requested by an authorized city representative, a copy of such invoices shall be attached to any reports requested or required by the city.

-(Ord. of 9-7-1999, § 1(4-180))

 Secs.
 6-181—6-205.
 Reserved.